cs480x-21c/02-DataVis-5Ways/README.md

 # Matplotlib

 Matplotlib was a bit more familiar territory for me.
 I have use some of the library and Python in a previous class, so I was able to load the csv and make a scatter plot fairly quickly.
 The documentation came in quite handy for scaling the points and coloring them.
-I have not gotten the legend to work yet, I plan to tackle that one soon.
+After a while I came back to add the grid lines and the legend *see Design Achievement*.

 ![Matplot](img/MatPlot_1.png)